malibro1/Mars-Rover/README.md

 This Project was for MRE 320 with Dr. Zhang, Spring 2024, at Southern Illinois University - Edwardsville.
 This was done by group 3 consisting of Aurora Clark, Malina Brown, and Ethan Zumbahlen.

 # What's in the Repository
 There are two files and four folder.
 The files are the README.md and LICENSE and the folders are Building setup, Mars Rover Presentation, Task I - Weather Data Measurement and Task - Autonomous Navigation through Waypoint.
 In each of the folders you will find their respective screenshots, graphs, corrections & changes, powerpoint, and file.
-Each of those also being
+Each of those also being placed in there respective subfolders to be more organized.

+# Equipment Needed
+_General:_

+    -	SIUE Mars Rover Kit (Rover hardware, flight controller, Navio2, tools, power cable, battery)
+    -	monitor and keyboard (for Navio2)
+    - Laptop (To use Mission Planner outside)
+    -	DHT-11 and SD module (For extra credit)